 \( \eqalign{ A^{k} \: mod \: p &= (g^{a})^{k} \: mod \: p \\ &= g^{a \cdot k} \: mod \: p \\ &= 3^{2 \cdot 5} \: mod \: 7 \\ &= 3^{10} \: mod \: 7 \\ &= 4} \)

-Eve doesn't know the value of \( a \) and \( k \) but she can use Euler's equation to compute:
+Eve doesn't know the values of \( a \) and \( k \), but she can use Euler's equation to compute:

 \( \eqalign{ A^{(p-1)/2} \: mod \: p &= (g^{a})^{(p-1)/2} \: mod \: p = 2^{(7-1)/2} \: mod \: 7 = 1 \\ c_{1}^{(p-1)/2} \: mod \: p &= (g^{k})^{(p-1)/2} \: mod \: p = 5^{(7-1)/2} \: mod \: 7 = -1} \)

-ElGamal is also a partially homomorphic cryptosystem according to pointwise multiplication, i.e. \( (a,b) \cdot (c,d) = (a \cdot c, b \cdot d) \), because:
+ElGamal is also a partially homomorphic cryptosystem with respect to pointwise multiplication, meaning that ciphertexts can be combined through the operation \( (a,b) \cdot (c,d) = (a \cdot c, b \cdot d) \).
+This property can be demonstrated as follows:

 \( \eqalign{ E_{pk}(m) \cdot E_{pk}(m') \: mod \: p &= (g^{k} \: mod \: p, m \cdot A^{k} \: mod \: p) \cdot (g^{k'} \: mod \: p , m' \cdot A^{k'} \: mod \: p) &&(\mbox{pointwise multiplication}) \\ &= (g^{k} \cdot g^{k'} \: mod \: p, m \cdot A^{k} \cdot m' \cdot A^{k'} \: mod \: p) &&(\mbox{exponent rule}) \\ &= (g^{k + k'} \: mod \: p, (m \cdot m') \cdot A^{k+k'} \: mod \: p) \\ &= E_{pk}(m \cdot m' \: mod \: p) } \)

-i.e. pointwise multiplication of two ciphertexts is the same as multiplying the two corresponding plaintexts.
-ElGamal is partially homomorphic and not fully homomorphic because it's only multiplication that have this property (and not addition).
+In other words, pointwise multiplication of two ciphertexts corresponds to multiplying the two underlying plaintexts.
+ElGamal is partially homomorphic, not fully homomorphic, because only multiplication (not addition) has this property.

 Public parameters | |